gdsmith1/Replicant/applications/tts/audio/README.md

-This is where audio files for training go.
+# Audio files for the TTS training will be downloaded here.